oppia/creator-documentation/docs/admins/create-topic-story-chapter.rst

 Select **Add a new destination chapter** to create subsequent chapters for the story.
 As you create Chapters, they will appear in a list on the left-hand side.

 * Select the new Chapter from the list to import another Exploration and select Skills.
-* Continue adding chapters as needed for the Story.
+* Continue adding chapters to the Story as needed.
 * Select **Save changes** and **Publish story** once complete.